-The technical barriers can be categorized into deconstruction level, performance level, and health and safety level.
-As observed in the reviewed literature, at the deconstruction level, the biggest challenge to recover building components is that buildings are not designed for deconstruction.
-While innovative design techniques can address this barrier in new buildings, it remains a significant challenge ahead of deconstruction of the existing built stock.
+The technical barriers can be categorized into deconstruction level, performance level and health and safety level.
+As observed in the reviewed literature, at the deconstruction level, the biggest challenge to recover building components is that the buildings are not designed for deconstruction.
+Although innovative design techniques can address this barrier in new buildings, it remains a significant challenge in the deconstruction of the existing built stock.
 At the performance level, one of the barriers to the reuse of building components after recovery is the reusability of the element (due to damages, availability of information, design challenges, etc.).

-building component in its new life could perform similarly to its earlier life.
+According to the definition of reuse, the reusability can be defined as the extent to which the recovered building component in its new life could perform similarly to its earlier life.
 It is because most of the existing buildings are not designed for deconstruction, details about the existing buildings are unavailable, and proper guidelines and skills for effective deconstruction do not exist.
 As mentioned earlier, deconstruction can increase the reuse rate; however, there is no available guideline to help the practitioners to estimate the reuse potential of the building components before deconstruction.
 Therefore, further research to develop cheap and reliable techniques to investigate the reusability of building components is necessary.
 Moreover, while the DfD is identified as a solution to the end-of-life treatment of buildings, this design method is based on new building components.
 Hence, further research should be conducted to integrate the recovered building components into this design technique.
-At the health and safety level, as observed in table 4, there is a strong correlation between cost and health and safety requirements of a project with deconstruction and reuse.
+At the health and safety level, as observed in Table 4, there is a strong correlation between cost and health and safety requirements of a project with deconstruction and reuse.
 It indicates that the increased health and safety precautions necessary for deconstruction and reuse activities (as the result of the presence of hazardous materials, etc.) could potentially increase the overall cost of the project.